Pot Roast is the ultimate comfort food. I steal from only the best and in the pot roast world, that is my wife.

-One of our comfort foods has always be my wife’s pot roast.
-I decided to try a pot roast but after several hours of research I decided to steal for her and use her technique.
+One of our comfort foods has always been my wife’s pot roast.
+I decided to try a pot roast but after several hours of research, I decided to steal for her and use her technique.
 I’m calling this a technique more than a recipe.
 It is simple and basic.

 Notes: I think your “hunk of cow” needs to have some fat in it.
 I had a fresh chuck eye roast.
 I did trim any large areas of solid fat.